m4xy07/Explainify/README.md

 - **Static hosts (Netlify, GitHub Pages, etc.)** — you can still export statically with `next export`, but API routes won’t be bundled.
 Keep `mock` mode enabled or wire your own backend.
 - **Full-stack hosts (Vercel, Render, etc.)** — run `npm run build && npm run start` (or deploy via Vercel) to keep API routes active and let Explainify proxy Gemini/ElevenLabs directly.

-## ✅ Next Steps

-1. Drop your API keys into `.env.local`.
-2. Customize the mock spec in `lib/mock-data.ts` to match your product.
-3. Hook the `/api` routes up to your preferred AI providers or swap in serverless functions if you’re targeting a static host.

 Turning complexity into clarity is now just one command away.
 Enjoy!